hyperledger/indy-node/docs/start-nodes.md

 #### Generating keys

 ###### For deb installation
-The following script should be used to generate both ed25519 and BLS keys for a node named `Alpha` with node port `9701` and client port `9702`
+The following script should be used to generate both ed25519 and BLS keys for a node named `Alpha` with node port `9701` and client port `9702`:
 ```
 init_indy_node Alpha 9701 9702 [--seed 111111111111111111111111111Alpha]
 ```
 Also this script generates indy-node environment file needed for systemd service config and indy-node iptables setup script.

 ###### For pip installation
-The following script can generate both ed25519 and BLS keys for a node named `Alpha`
+The following script can generate both ed25519 and BLS keys for a node named `Alpha`:
 ```
 init_indy_keys --name Alpha [--seed 111111111111111111111111111Alpha] [--force]
 ```